UOMLIN/Group3_LeoRover/README.md

 </p>

 ### Autonomous Navigation and SLAM
 A navigation algorithm has been developed for the Leo Rover to autonomously explore unknown environments and return to its initial location.
-The navigation utilizes Nav2 stack in ROS2, while mapping is conducted using SLAM_toolbox.
-The rover localizes itself using data from Lidar, odometry, and IMU sensors in the simulated Gazebo world.
+The navigation utilizes the Nav2 stack in ROS2, while mapping is conducted using the SLAM_toolbox.
+The rover localizes itself using data from Lidar, odometry, and IMU sensors in the simulated Gazebo world.
 Exploration is facilitated through Frontier Based Exploration techniques.
 <p align="center">
   <img src="https://github.com/UOMLIN/Group3_LeoRover/blob/main/Pictures/navigation&slam/LeoRover%20navigating%20autonomously%20in%20an%20unknown%20environment.png?raw=true" alt="Navigation" width="600">
   <br>